Sony’s Marketing Mix (4P Analysis)

 9. Others

 Sony’s Pictures products include motion pictures, television productions, and media networks.
 PlayStation units and related content are grouped under Game and Network Services.
 The company’s batteries, semiconductors and recording media are included in Devices.
 The manufacturing of components and other devices is included in Others.
-This element of the marketing mix shows considerable diversification of the business, in line with the divisions in Sony’s organizational structure (corporate structure).
+This marketing mix shows considerable diversification of the business, in line with the divisions in Sony’s organizational structure (corporate structure).
 This diversification limits the effects of market-based risks.

-Place/Distribution in Sony’s Marketing Mix
+Place in Sony’s Marketing Mix

 Sony employs a variety of places or venues for distributing its products to target customers.
 This element of the marketing mix identifies the places that the firm uses to transact with customers, to distribute and deliver products, or to allow customers to access the products.
 Sony uses the following places or venues: